-Attributes are a feature that is familiar to developers who use C++ to write COM components (through their use in Microsoft's COM Interface Definition Language [IDL]).
+Attributes are familiar to developers who use C++ to write COM components (through their use in Microsoft's COM Interface Definition Language [IDL]).
 The initial idea of an attribute was that it provided extra information concerning some item in the program that could be used by the compiler.

-Attributes are supported in .NET-and hence now by C++, C#, and Visual Basic .NET.
-What is, however, particularly innovative about attributes in .NET is that a mechanism exists whereby you can define your own custom attributes in your source code.
+Attributes are supported in .NET - and hence now by C++, C#, and Visual Basic 2008.
+What is, however, particularly innovative about attributes in .NET is that you can define your own custom attributes in your source code.
 These user-defined attributes will be placed with the metadata for the corresponding data types or methods.
-This can be useful for documentation purposes, where they can be used in conjunction with reflection technology in order to perform programming tasks based on attributes.
-Also, in common with the .NET philosophy of language independence, attributes can be defined in source code in one language, and read by code that is written in another language.
+This can be useful for documentation purposes, in which they can be used in conjunction with reflection technology to perform programming tasks based on attributes.
+In addition, in common with the .NET philosophy of language independence, attributes can be defined in source code in one language and read by code that is written in another language.

-Attributes are covered in Chapter 10.
+Attributes are covered in Chapter 13, "Reflection."